expressjs/expressjs.com/en/guide/error-handling.md

 ]);
 ```

-In the above example we have a couple of trivial statements from the `readFile`
+The above example has a couple of trivial statements from the `readFile`
 call.
-If `readFile` errors the error will be passed to Express, otherwise we
+If `readFile` causes an error, then it passes the error to Express, otherwise you
 quickly return to the world of synchronous error handling in the next handler
 in the chain.
-We then try to process the data.
+Then, the example above tries to process the data.
 If this fails then the
 synchronous error handler will catch it.
-If we had done this processing inside
+If you had done this processing inside
-the `readFile` callback then our application may exit and the Express error
+the `readFile` callback then the application might exit and the Express error
 handlers would not run.

-Whichever method you use, if you want Express error handlers to kick in and the
+Whichever method you use, if you want Express error handlers to be called in and the
 application to survive, you must ensure that Express receives the error.

-## The Default Error Handler
+## The default error handler

-Express comes with a built-in error handler, which takes care of any errors that might be encountered in the app.
+Express comes with a built-in error handler that takes care of any errors that might be encountered in the app.
 This default error-handling middleware function is added at the end of the middleware function stack.

 If you pass an error to `next()` and you do not handle it in a custom error
 handler, it will be handled by the built-in error handler; the error will be